stevekinney/stevekinney.net/src/courses/figma/rest-api.md

 - **Rate Limiting:** Be mindful of the API's rate limits to ensure stable and reliable access.
 Implement retry logic and caching where appropriate.
 - **Collaborate with Designers:** Work closely with your design team to understand their workflows and how API integrations can best support their processes.
 - **Stay Up-to-Date:** Figma continuously evolves, adding new features and updates to the API.
 Keep an eye on the changelog and documentation to leverage the latest functionalities.

-## Conclusion

-Figma's REST API is a powerful tool that unlocks new possibilities for automating design workflows, integrating design into the development process, and creating custom tools that enhance the utility of Figma.
-By leveraging this API, developers can build sophisticated integrations that bring efficiency, innovation, and cohesion to the design and development lifecycle.